mml-2/WEare-App-Testing-Project/Readme.md

 - A stable and reliable network connection
 - Docker desktop installed
 - IntelliJ IDEA or GitHub
 - Access to the folder with the testing files (for the upload functionality tests)

+## This project is the result of close collaboration between a team of 3 students.